FuelLabs/sway-standards/docs/src/src-15-offchain-asset-metadata.md

 #### SRC15MetadataEvent

-The `SRC15MetadataEvent` MUST be emitted once for each distinct piece of metadata.
+The `SRC15MetadataEvent` MUST be emitted at least once for each distinct piece of metadata.
+The latest emitted `SRC15MetadataEvent` is determined to be the current metadata.

 There SHALL be the following fields in the `SRC15MetadataEvent` struct:

 * `asset`: The `asset` field SHALL be used for the corresponding `AssetId` for the metadata.
 * `metadata`: The `metadata` field SHALL be used for the corresponding `Metadata` which represents the metadata of the asset.
-* `nonce`: The nonce of the metadata.
-This SHALL begin at zero and increment by one upon every emission such that each emission has a unique nonce.

 Example: